Project-OSmOSE/osmose-app/README.md

 Front-end Application sourcing data from FeatureService.
 It is a React application meant to manage datasets, launch annotation campaigns and annotate dataset files.

+For more information about what the application can do or how to use the annotator, see the [user guide](docs/user_guide_annotator.md).

 ## Installation

 ```sh